timwhite0/hugo-academic/content/event/white_neurips_2023/index.md

 location: New Orleans, LA

 summary: Workshop on Machine Learning and the Physical Sciences, NeurIPS 2023.
+Also presented at the 2024 University of Michigan Department of Statistics Visit Day and the 2024 Michigan Student Symposium for Interdisciplinary Statistical Sciences (MSSISS).
 abstract: Many of the objects imaged by the forthcoming generation of astronomical surveys will overlap visually.
 These objects are known as blends.
 Distinguishing and characterizing blended light sources is a challenging task, as there is inherent ambiguity in the type, position, and properties of each source.
 We propose SMC-Deblender, a novel approach to probabilistic astronomical cataloging based on sequential Monte Carlo (SMC).
 Given an image, SMC-Deblender evaluates catalogs with various source counts by partitioning the SMC particles into blocks.
 With this technique, we demonstrate that SMC can be a viable alternative to existing deblending methods based on Markov chain Monte Carlo and variational inference.
 In experiments with ambiguous synthetic images of crowded starfields, SMC-Deblender accurately detects and deblends sources, a task which proves infeasible for Source Extractor, a widely used non-probabilistic cataloging program.

+For more information about my presentation of this work at MSSISS in March of 2024, see [here](https://sites.lsa.umich.edu/mssiss/past/mssiss-2024).

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.